Consensys/quorum/docs/PluggableArchitecture/Internals.md

 ### Discovery

-Quorum Client reads the plugin [settings](../Settings) file to determine which plugins are going to be loaded and searches for installed plugins
+The Quorum client reads the plugin [settings](../Settings) file to determine which plugins are going to be loaded and searches for installed plugins
-(`<name>-<version>.zip` files) in plugin `baseDir` (default to `<datadir>\plugins`).
-If the required  plugin doesnt exist in the path Quorum will attempt to use `plugin central` if set at configuration time to download the plugin
+(`<name>-<version>.zip` files) in the plugin `baseDir` (defaults to `<datadir>/plugins`).
+If the required plugin doesnt exist in the path, Quorum will attempt to use the configured `plugin central` to download the plugin.

 ### PluginManager

-It manages plugins being used inside `geth`.
+The `PluginManager` manages the plugins being used inside `geth`.
 It reads the [configuration](../Settings) and builds a registry of plugins.
-`PluginManager` implements standard `Service` interface in `geth` hence being embedded into `geth` service life cycle, i.e.: expose service APIs, start and stop.
+`PluginManager` implements the standard `Service` interface in `geth`, hence being embedded into the `geth` service life cycle, i.e.: expose service APIs, start and stop.
-`PluginManager` service is first registered right after node config is made.
-This is to make sure to fail fast without impacting other services.
+The `PluginManager` service is registered as early as possible in the node lifecycle.
+This is to ensure the node fails fast if an issue is encountered when registering the `PluginManager`, so as not to impact other services.

 ### Plugin Reloading

-`PluginManager` exposes an API (`admin_reloadPlugin`) that allows reloading a plugin.
-This would attempt to restart the current plugin process.
+The `PluginManager` exposes an API (`admin_reloadPlugin`) that allows reloading a plugin.
+This attempts to restart the current plugin process.

+Any changes to the plugin config after initial node start will be applied when reloading the plugin.
+This is demonstrated in the [HelloWorld plugin example](http://localhost:8000/PluggableArchitecture/Overview/#example-helloworld-plugin).